elmasse/elmasse-bundle/README.md

 ```

 ### Using the package
 Once the repository is added to the list, you can declare your dependency on your Sencha Cmd project.
-Locate the `app.json` file and the `elmasse-bundle` package to the `requires` list:
+Locate the `app.json` file and add `elmasse-bundle` package to the `requires` list:

 ```json